Winter is here!

-Winter is coming!
 It's time to prepare your Kentucky horse barn for winter to ensure your champion pet is comfortable and well-taken care of.
 Kentucky may not have the most brutal winters, but it still gets decently cold.
 With cooler temperatures quickly approaching, it's important to winterize your horse barn in the fall.

-Feed Them More
+Feed Your Horses More

 While we understand you want to keep your equines in the best shape possible, it's important to keep them warm throughout the winter.
 In an attempt to keep themselves warm, horses will burn more calories.

-They're similar humans in that they need exercise all year long.
+They're similar to humans in that they need exercise all year long.
 Lexington and Georgetown don't get too cold in the winter so take your horse for a ride.
 If you're experiencing severe winter conditions, consider turning your horse out daily in a large pasture.

-Ventilation is Crucial
+Barn Ventilation is Crucial

 Ensuring your barn has proper ventilation will also help keep your horses breathing fresh air and asthma-free.
-You may be maintaining your barn to the nines with cleaning the stalls and other routine tasks, but keep in mind, these chores release particles into the air.
+You may be maintaining your barn to the nines by cleaning the stalls and other routine tasks, but keep in mind, these chores release particles into the air.

 Keep Water Accessible

 Farm owners will also want to make sure their water tanks are free of leaks and rust, particularly at heating element insets.
 If you're on well water, make sure your pump has been serviced and insulation is still intact.

-Bedding & Blankets
+Horse Bedding & Blankets

 Choose a pathogen-free and absorbent bedding material for your horse.
 There are plenty of options, including straw, wood shavings, paper, peat moss and other synthetic materials.
 Make sure it's dust free.

 If it's really chilly, look into blanketing your horse.
 This will help keep them warm, especially if they don't have thick winter hair coats.
-But just make sure you aren't over blanketing your horse and essentially, overheating them.
-A hot horse is just as bad as a cold horse.
+But just make sure you aren't over blanketing your horse and essentially overheating them.

 Rodents see barns as warm, dry shelter with food throughout the winter.
-By sealing any cracks a quarter-inch or larger (they can fit in the smallest of spaces) and keeping your barn clutter free, you may be able to avoid most rodents.
+By sealing any cracks a quarter-inch or larger (they can fit in the smallest of spaces) and keeping your barn clutter-free, you may be able to avoid most rodents.

 Do you have any winterizing tips for horse barns that you don't see here?
 Comment below and let us know!